kierafrank/kierafrank/README.md

 Pronouns: she/her

-Fun fact: I have an obsession with deer.
+Fun fact: My favourite animal is a deer.

 <!--
 **kierafrank/kierafrank** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.